GenericMappingTools/gmt/doc_modern/rst/source/grdtrack.rst

     Instead of reading input track coordinates, specify profiles via coordinates and modifiers.
-The format of each *line* is *start*/*stop*, where *start* or *stop* are either *lon*/*lat* (*x*/*y* for Cartesian data) or a 2-character XY key that uses the :doc:`pstext`-style justification format to specify a point on the map as [LCR][BMT].
+The format of each *line* is *start*/*stop*, where *start* or *stop* are either *lon*/*lat* (*x*/*y* for Cartesian data) or a 2-character XY key that uses the :doc:`text`-style justification format to specify a point on the map as [LCR][BMT].
 In addition, you can use Z-, Z+ to mean the global minimum and maximum locations in the grid (only available if only